Notes on the Geography of Uruguay: Fray Bentos

 Proof?
 A five-minute walk uphill, and you bump into the Teatro Young, named for an Anglo who lived nearby and apparently shelled out for culture and/or recognition.

-The fellow on the left might as well be haranguing us for our city-slicker prejudice.
-In fact, he's likely a poet.
+The orator on the left might as well be haranguing us for our city-slicker prejudice.

 Eek!
 Tragedy overlooks Joan Zorillos de San Martin, the national poet of Uruguay, who recited here in 1925.